UniMath/agda-unimath/src/structured-types/wild-category-of-pointed-types.lagda.md

   is-reflexive-pointed-type-Large-Globular-Type
 ```

-#### Composition structure on the large globular type of nonuniform pointed types
+#### Composition structure on the large globular type of nonpointed types, pointed maps, and uniform pointed homotopies

 ```agda
 is-transitive-pointed-htpy-Globular-Type :